Hanne Hukkelberg: Birthmark

 Hukkelberg released her sixth album, Birthmark, on 16 August 2019.
-In her album she goes even more pop than she has before, inspired by a string of collaborations over the last few years with great songwriters and artists such as Emilie Nicolas, Highasakite and Bernhoft, as well as Todd Terje and Brian Ferry.
+In her album she goes even more pop than she has before, inspired by a string of collaborations over the last few years with great songwriters and artists such as Emilie Nicolas, Highasakite and Bernhoft, as well as Todd Terje and Bryan Ferry.
 The album was praised by the likes of BBC and Metro, stating it was "steadfast individuality" (BBC) and "no less than Epic" (Metro).

 The album was recorded in her studio in Oslo, but was very much inspired by her trips to big cities like Berlin, Munich, London and Los Angeles.

 The themes on Hukkelberg's album have a clear narrative and cover science, faith, love, loss and everyday life.
 Hukkelberg states, "I go from big existential matters to small everyday things on this album, just like in my own life.
 It’s about how I look at the world and how it is to live in it and all the relationships, troubles and joy this world can bring".